lawrencecchen/stripe-sync/README.md

 - ✅ Netlify Edge Functions
 - ✅ Bun

+## Limitations

+Supabase-js cannot do cross schema joins.
+This may change, but in the meantime your options are:

+1. put all stripe tables in public (with a `stripe_` prefix)
+2. use another database client (eg. [Kysely](https://github.com/koskimas/kysely))

+Additionally, the Supabase Studio dashboard/table editor becomes very slow for large numbers of tables.

 ## Prior Work

 This project is inspired by all of the projects listed below.

 - https://github.com/supabase/stripe-sync-engine

   - Needs a full blown
   - Can sync only a limited subset of Webhook events as of August 2022
   - Only syncs to Supabase

 - https://www.sequin.io/

   - Their stripe sync is pretty pricey, but it's currently more mature/robust
   - Not open source
   - Only syncs to Postgres